-C19 Yes No

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х

-School graduation?

-- C20 Common Application - Question removed from CDS.

-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular Х Ŭ Ŭ notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Early action closing date 11/1
+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х Common Application Question removed from CDS.
+(Initiated during 200 06-2007 cycle) Early Decision and Early Action Plans Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date 11/1 First or only early decision plan notification date 12/15 Other early decision plan closing date 1/1 Other early decision plan notification date 2/15 For the Fall 2019 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х If "yes," please complete the following: Early action closing date